vdsm/virtual-dsm/readme.md

   * ### How do I change the space reserved by the virtual disk?

     By default, the entire disk space is reserved in advance.
-To reserve only the space actually used by the disk, add the following environment variable to your compose file:
+To reserve only the space actually used by the disk, add the following environment variable:

     ```
     environment: